 Each evaluation system will have a component that identifies a link to one or more of the following goals and objectives for budgeted programs at MVSU.
-The goals and objectives selected for inclusion in the FY2022-FY2026 Strategic Plan are considered priorities for this period.
-They will be evaluated and adjusted as necessary by the Strategic Planning Committee based on input from the University community.
-All relevant, unmet, or ongoing objectives will be automatically carried forward for consideration in the next planning cycle.
+The goals and objectives selected for inclusion in the FY2023-FY2027 Strategic Plan are considered priorities for this period.
+They will be evaluated and adjusted annually by the Strategic Planning Committee based on input from the University community.

-MISSISSIPPI VALLEY STATE UNIVERSITY 5-YEAR STRATEGIC PLAN
+MISSISSIPPI VALLEY STATE UNIVERSITY 5-YEAR STRATEGIC PLAN 2023-2027